SentinelFi/build_35_submission/readme.md

 ## SCF Build Tranche Deliverables

-*Note: Our development team is primarily based in the Seattle area, so we based our budget estimates on the median salaries of two developers located in the greater Seattle region.
-(80/hr)*
+*Note: Our development team is primarily based in the Seattle area, so we based our budget estimates on the median salaries of two developers located in the greater Seattle region*

 ### Tranche 1 – MVP *
 - **Total Budget:** $41,600